-New York Mom, Expecting Shipment Of Toys In The Mail, Gets Seven Pounds Of Marijuana Instead
+New York Mom Expecting Shipment Of Toys In The Mail, Gets Seven Pounds Of Marijuana Instead

 It bears noting that just because the box of marijuana Marks received bore a return address from Jakk’s Pacific doesn’t necessarily mean that the pot came from there.
 The scofflaw who sent it could very well have made it look like it came from the toy manufacturer to make it harder to track it back to him or her.

-As previously reported by The Inquisitr, now that marijuana is legal in some states but not others, scofflaws are using the postal service, and private delivery carriers, to send pot through the mail.
+As previously reported by the Inquisitr, now that marijuana is legal in some states but not others, scofflaws are using the postal service, and private delivery carriers, to send pot through the mail.
 In fact, the mail seems to be the preferred method of shipping pot, because as an extension of the government, employees cannot search packages without a warrant.

 And when the Post Office does identify a package suspected of containing pot, it may just sit in an unlocked room for weeks or even months.
 Lacking clear policies for how to handle suspected pot, postmasters in at least two cities were found to have stored the illegal cargo in their offices.
 In one case, the door was unlocked; in another, the lock had been broken.